Donate to our Giving Tuesday campaign before Dec 3 and your gift will be doubled! Donate Now

 Prevention Training Programs

-By training field health workers (known as Accredited Social Health Activists (ASHAs) in India and Female Community Health Volunteers (FCHVs) in Nepal), HCP has created a system of first responders who can screen and provide first aid for eye injuries and illnesses.
+By training field health workers (known as Accredited Social Health Activists (ASHAs) in India and Female Community Health Volunteers (FCHVs) in Nepal), Cure Blindness Project has created a system of first responders who can screen and provide first aid for eye injuries and illnesses.
 Many of these community health workers live and work in remote areas where access to eye care had not previously existed.

 As of 2023, more than 900 community health workers have been trained, resulting in a total of 100,000 patients screened.
 Data shows that these health workers have successfully treated more than 50,000 men, women and children for corneal abrasions.